caitlinraymond12/caitlinraymond12.github.io/_portfolio/A_portuguese.md

 ```

 The portuguese struct contains a vector of english words.
-The reason why this is a vector instead of a simple string or a pointer to the english word is because some portuguese verbs mean multiple things in english.
+The reason why this is a vector instead of a simple string or a pointer to the englishword object is because some portuguese verbs mean multiple things in english.
 For example:

 ```
 Dizer: To talk, to speak